NicoMechu/API-Target_MVD/README.md

 Template API project with simple token authentication and devise.
 Every request must be signed with an authentication token header (X-USER-TOKEN).

-If the user was registered via email, an X-USER-EMAIL header with the user's email must be provided.

-If the user was registered via facebook an X-USER-FACEBOOK header with the facebook id must be provided.

 You can use params instead of headers.

 1. Clone this repo